Using rjuliabugs: Setup and Troubleshooting

 Installing Julia

-We recommend installing Julia using juliaup
+We recommend installing Julia using juliaup,

 the official Julia version manager.
 It provides a